Skip to contents

 }

-We verify that a 95% predictive interval is given by [1, 9] using the cdf and compute the effective coverage.
+We verify that a 95% posterior predictive interval is given by [1, 9] using the cdf and compute the effective coverage.

 pnbinom(9, size = aN, mu = mu) - pnbinom(0, size = aN, mu = mu)